amikoelvis/airbnb-clone-project/README.md

 - Perform functional testing of all backend features.
 - Validate system performance and handle edge-case scenarios.
 - Ensure bug tracking and regression testing across updates.

+## ⚙️ Technology Stack

+This project leverages a modern backend technology stack to ensure performance, scalability, and ease of development.
+Below is a breakdown of the core technologies used and their roles in the project.

+### 🐍 Django

+A high-level Python web framework used to build secure and maintainable web applications quickly.
+**Purpose**: Handles the core backend logic, URL routing, database integration, and admin functionalities.

+### 🧰 Django REST Framework (DRF)

+A powerful and flexible toolkit for building Web APIs on top of Django.
+**Purpose**: Provides RESTful API endpoints for users, properties, bookings, payments, and reviews.

+### 🐘 PostgreSQL

+A powerful open-source relational database system.
+**Purpose**: Stores structured data such as user profiles, property listings, booking details, and payment records.

+### 🔍 GraphQL

+A query language for APIs that allows clients to request exactly the data they need.
+**Purpose**: Enables flexible and efficient client-side data fetching, reducing over-fetching and under-fetching.

+### 📦 Celery

+An asynchronous task queue based on distributed message passing.
+**Purpose**: Handles background tasks like sending email notifications and processing payments.

+### ⚡ Redis

+An in-memory key-value data store used as a cache and message broker.
+**Purpose**: Stores session data, speeds up database queries via caching, and acts as a message broker for Celery.

+### 🐳 Docker

+A platform for developing, shipping, and running applications in isolated containers.
+**Purpose**: Provides consistent development and deployment environments for the backend stack.

+### 🔁 Docker Compose

+A tool for defining and running multi-container Docker applications.
+**Purpose**: Manages services such as the Django app, PostgreSQL, and Redis in one command.

+### 🔄 Celery Beat

+A scheduler for periodic tasks used alongside Celery.
+**Purpose**: Automates recurring tasks like clearing expired sessions or sending reminders.

+### 🔬 Pytest

+A testing framework for Python applications.
+**Purpose**: Enables thorough unit and integration testing to ensure system reliability.

+### 📬 Postman / Swagger UI

+API documentation and testing tools.
+**Purpose**: Used to interact with and validate RESTful API endpoints during development and testing.

+### 🔧 CI/CD Pipelines

+Automated workflows for building, testing, and deploying code.
+**Purpose**: Ensures code changes are validated and deployed efficiently and reliably.